Aircloak/aircloak/README.md

 __OS X Users__: please see [here](osx_setup.md) for additional instructions.

-### Starting etcd and database
+### Starting the required components

-These two containers are always needed for the rest of the system.

-First, you need to invoke one-time building of the database image:
+First, you need to build the required docker images with following commands:

 ```
 $ db/build-image.sh
+$ balancer/build-image.sh
 ```

-To start the containers, simply run:
+Then, you can start all required components with:

 ```
-$ etcd/container.sh start
-$ db/container.sh start
+$ ./start_dependencies.sh
 ```

 __Note__: some sane default settings are provided.
 If you need to override them, see [here](etcd/README.md#overriding-settings).